Spaces and Computing

 A Wide Worldview

-Researchers today are armed with the largest, most thorough and highest-resolution datasets ever.
+Researchers today have access to the largest, most thorough and highest-resolution datasets ever.
 At the Center for Geospatial Analytics, we’re continuously refining existing methods for gathering and evaluating location-based data.
-By developing groundbreaking instruments and processes, we stay on pace with and think ahead of the perpetually changing landscape of spatial data collection and application.
+By developing groundbreaking techniques and models, we think ahead of the perpetually changing landscape of spatial data collection and research applications.

-To remain at the forefront of this rapidly expanding field, the Center for Geospatial Analytics is home to pioneering research and teaching environments supported by high-performance computing.
-The leading-edge spaces and technological resources here facilitate collaborative data analysis and visualization, allowing for scenario-based decision making among researchers, educators, students and a diverse array of stakeholders.
+To remain at the forefront of this rapidly expanding field, the Center is home to pioneering research and teaching environments supported by high-performance computing.
+Our leading-edge spaces and technological resources facilitate collaborative data analysis and visualization, allowing for scenario-based decision making among researchers, educators, students and a diverse array of stakeholders.

 Other Learning Spaces